oreos-and-ramen/RESTful-API-coding-challenge/README.md

 The clean_data file was straight forward enough.
 I didn't have any notable issues in writing this one.

 **Note:** I wrote in my pseudocode that I would hardcode the variables in main, but I now believe that defaults for the functions works better.
 I will be doing that instead.

+As I began to run out of time, I struggled with the change_data code.
+I knew this was going to be tricky in the beginning.
+The goal was to remove the dates fro mthe sunrise and sunset information to make it more readable.
+I tried to do this with splitting the string, which I believe will work, but I am having issues with getting to those strings inside the dictionary.
+I did not get to finish this, but I believe it would have been possible with a little more time and some line by line debugging.

+As for the main file, this kind of software is meant to be accessable through some other means, since I chose the backend option.
+The goal was to get the program to work with hardcoded defaults before I added the `sys` module to enable user control.
+I knew this would be a stretch, but had I the time, I would have allowed the user to input specifications for how they wanted the data displayed.